Exxon Mobil doubles down on fossil fuels with $59.5 billion deal for Pioneer Natural as prices surge

 Natural gas rigs in operation have declined over 26% in the U.S. since the start of the year, according to government data, largely due to the rising costs for drilling materials and labor over the past two years.

-“Their tier-one acreage is highly contiguous, allowing for greater opportunities to deploy our technologies, delivering operating and capital efficiency as well as significantly increasing production,” Exxon Mobil CEO Darren Woods said of Pioneer in a prepared statement.
+“Their tier-one acreage is highly contiguous, allowing for greater opportunities to deploy our technologies, delivering operating and capital efficiency as well as significantly increasing production,” Woods said of Pioneer in a prepared statement.

 The company will have an estimated 16 billion barrels of oil equivalent in the Permian.